 - 24.1.1 The quality of the public realm is an important factor in the perception of the quality of life.
 The focus on the public realm has risen up the agenda in Derby as the City competes for business investment, tourism and population growth with other cities in the East Midlands.
-The Public Realm Strategy commissioned by Derby Cityscape sets out a strategy for the design and delivery of a high quality coordinated city centre public realm.
+The Public Realm Strategy commissioned by Derby Cityscape sets out a strategy for the design and delivery of a high quality coordinated city centre public realm and has been approved by both Council Cabinet and Derby Cityscape Cabinet.

 - 24.1.2 The strategy identifies six city pathway priority routes and seven key sites in the city centre where the greatest impact could be achieved.
 These key sites are:

 - The Market Place

 - The Memorial Gardens

 - Cathedral Green

 - Osnabruck Square

 - East Street

 - The Spot

 - Castleward Boulevard and Square.